cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 - `Decentralization`: all parameters are managed on chain.
 Does not require any central authority or entity to function.
 Also does not require a single blockchain, acting as a hub, to function.
 - `Gaurantee of Exchange`: no occurence of a user receiving tokens without the equivalent promised exchange.
 - `Swap Fees`: supports the collection of fees which are distributed to liquidity providers and acts as incentive for participation.
 - `Weighted Math`: allows the configuration of pool weights so users can choose their levels of exposure between the tokens.
+The value function V is defined As:

+$$ V = {&Pi;_tB_t^{W_t}} $$

+Where
+- $t$ ranges over the tokens in the pool
+- $B_t$ is the balance of the token in the pool
+- $W_t$ is the normalized weight of the tokens, such that the sum of all normalized weights is 1.

 Spot price of tokens are defined entirely by the weights and balances of the token pair, which are further explain in the [balancer docs](https://dev.balancer.fi/resources/pool-math/weighted-math#spot-price).

-$$ V = {&Pi;_tB_t^{W_t}} $$

 ## Technical Specification